Transfer-Free Data-Efficient Multilingual Slot Labeling: Experimental Setup

 \rparagraph{Hyperparameters and Optimisation} We rely on \textit{sentence-transformers} (SBERT) library \cite{reimers-2019-sentence-bert, reimers-2020-multilingual-sentence-bert} for model checkpoints and contrastive learning in Stage 1.
 The models are fine-tuned for 10 epochs with batch size of 32 using the default hyperparameters in SBERT: e.g., the margin in the contrastive loss is fixed to $m = 0.5$. $max_{sp}$ is fixed to 5 as even the longest slot values very rarely exceed that span length.
 Unless stated otherwise, $K=1$, that is, the ratio of positive-to-negative examples is $1:2$, see \S\ref{ss:stage1}.

 In Stage 2, we train binary and multi-class MLPs with the following number of hidden layers and their size, respectively: [2,500, 1,500] and [3,600, 2,400, 800], and ReLU as the non-linear activation.
 The Step 1 binary classifier is trained for 30 epochs, while the Step 2 MLP is trained for 100 epochs.
 The goal in Step 1 is to ensure high recall (i.e., to avoid too aggressive filtering), which is why we opt for the earlier stopping.
-As a baseline, we fine-tune XLM-R for the token classification task, as the standard SL task format \cite{xu2020end,razumovskaia2022data}. {Detailed training hyperparameters are provided in Appendix~\ref{app: training hyperparams}.}
+As a baseline, we fine-tune XLM-R for the token classification task, as the standard SL task format \cite{xu2020end,razumovskaia2022data}. {Detailed training hyperparameters are provided in Appendix~\ref{app: training hyperparams}.} All results are averages across 5 random seeds.